alexei-matveev/bgy3d/doc/README.txt

               H~2~O  44.770    2.118         -        -   47.536     7.115    29.083    20.433
 -----------------------------------------------------------------------------------------------

-Here "Ow"  is a  single-site LJ water  model derived from  SPC/E water model  by removing  the hydrogens  and  setting the  oxygen charge  to zero.
-"X~2~Y"  is a three-site  water model derived from  the modified TIP3P water model by setting all site charges to zero.
-"Water" is the modified  TIP3P  water model.
+Here O~w~  is a  single-site LJ water  model derived from  SPC/E water model  by removing  the hydrogens  and  setting the  oxygen charge  to zero.
+X~2~Y is  a three-site  water model  derived from  the modified TIP3P water model  by setting all site charges to  zero.
+H~2~O is the modified  TIP3P  water model.
 See  `guile/solutes.scm` for  details.
-FIXME: As it stands "Ow" does not directly derive from "X~2~Y".
+FIXME: As it stands O~w~ does not directly derive from X~2~Y.

 The numbers in this section were  obtained with 1d-RISM (N = 1024) and 3d-RISM (N = 128) and the rest of the settings like this: